Danmoham/NC-News-FE/README.md

 2. ensure node v14 is installed, if not npm install node
 3. npm run dev and open up on your local browser.

+Please note it needs to load in all the API resources so there is a short wait on the first render.